koonix/lfutils/README.md

 map [key] image
 ```

-also see the [LF_IMG_REGEX](#lf_img_regex) section for
+Also see the [LF_IMG_REGEX](#lf_img_regex) section for
 configuring the types of images that your build of sxiv
 supports.

 ## lftpw

-toggle lf's preview pane while readjusting ratios.
+Toggle lf's preview pane while readjusting ratios.
-makes lf's preview toggling look like ranger's.
+Makes lf's preview toggling look like ranger's.

 lftpw requires three arguments, and an optional fourth: